zixinlee/GA-data-science/Reddit-classification/README.md

 * Remove punctuation
 * Remove all non-alphabetical text
 * Remove stopwords
-* Lemmatize words
+* Lemmatize words (which means to retrieve the dictionary form of a word)

+The last step in our data preparation is to encode our text as numbers via Tokenization + Vectorization, because machine learning models are only able to take in numerical features as input.
+Specifically, when working with text documents, we transform them so that each document is represented as a numerical vector.

+Sklearn has two built-in vectorizers, the CountVectorizer and TfidfVectizer, which takes in a collection of text documents and performs tokenization and vectorization together.
+I tested both vectorizers for each classification model for a more comprehensive comparison.

 ## Modelling

-The following 3 models were tested together with both the CountVectorizer and TfidfVectorizer for feature extraction:
+These are the 3 classification models that were evaluated:

- 1. Logistic regression
+ 1. Logistic Regression
  2. Multinomial Naive Bayes
- 3. Support vector classifier
+ 3. Support Vector Classifier

-Due to several hyperparameters that require tuning, all 3 classifiers were optimised using GridSearchCV to find the best hyperparameter combination.
+As there are a few hyperparameters that require tuning, all 3 classifiers were optimised using GridSearchCV to find the best hyperparameter combination.

 The below table summarises the performance of each model:

 <img src="images/scores_df_styled.png" width="550" />